 "I'd had acupuncture when I sprained my ankle and it sped up the healing process incredibly.
 I've also tried acupuncture for seasonal allergies or sinus problems, and, boom, the next day the problem was gone without any medication," says Elizabeth.
-"I thought acupuncture was awesome, but just didn't know what kind of schooling went into being an acupuncturist until I came here."
+"I thought acupuncture was awesome."

 "I shopped for other acupuncture schools in the area, but one school was really small and would have required a 12-hour-a-day schedule with commuting downtown.
 It just wouldn't have worked for me," Elizabeth says.
 "From my bachelor's program, I already knew what NUHS was about and liked the teachers and the way the school operated."